shenbenson/shenbenson/README.md

 ### 👋 Hey, I'm Yubin (or you can call me Benson)
 - 🌱 I’m a first year ECE student in University of Waterloo.
 - 🖥️ I enjoy coding and video games!
-- 😄 My field of interest is AI, Web Dev, and Software Eng
+- 😄 My field of interest is AI, Web Dev, and Software Eng.
-- ⚡ I like to play badminton and basketball
+- ⚡ I like to play badminton and basketball!

 ### ⌨️ Languages
 <div>